Exploring Central Europe: History, Memory, and Identity Across Borders

 This program is the The Forum’s 2016 recipient for the Excellence in Education Abroad Curriculum Design award!

-Through comparative study in six countries and their urban centers, you will explore some of the most rapidly changing regions in Europe.
-Your home base will be Wroclaw, the European Capital of Culture in 2016.
-In Berlin and Dresden, you’ll study Germany’s attempts to forge a new path of leadership while confronting its Nazi and politically divided past.
-In Budapest, you will investigate how one of the most beautiful cities in the world is confronting the refugee crisis.
-In Prague and Bratislava, you will consider how the Czech Republic and Slovakia have taken independent paths to European integration.
-Stays in Vienna and Krakow offer very different perspectives on the continent’s imperial past and its present-day open borders.
-All courses are taught in English. (fall only)
+(Fall only) Through comparative study in four countries and seven urban centers, you will explore some of the most rapidly changing regions in Europe.
+Your home base will be Wroclaw, designated in 2016 as the European Capital of Culture.
+In Berlin, you’ll study Germany’s attempts to forge a new path of leadership while confronting its Nazi and politically divided past.
+In the beautiful port city of Gdansk, you will explore the city’s shipyards, the birthplace of the Solidarity movement, and take day trip to Malbork, one of the largest castles in the world and one of 16 sites in Poland inscribed on UNESCO’s World Heritage List.
+Stays in the captivating cities of Prague and Krakow will offer very different perspectives on the continent’s imperial past and the legacy of shifting borders.
+Deadline: March 15; GPA – 2.5

 Talk to recent Central Europe students!